jctanner/odh-security-2.0/docs/KAP-TOKEN-VALIDATION-DESIGN.md

 ### Option 1: Pass-Through Mode for Non-JWT Bearer Tokens (Recommended)

 Add a new configuration flag to allow non-JWT bearer tokens to pass through to the upstream service without validation.

+**Key Design Principle**: This option preserves all existing JWT validation logic.
+JWTs continue to be fully validated at the proxy.
+Only non-JWT bearer tokens (which currently fail the format check) are passed through.

 #### Implementation